rotorlab/rotor/pages/getstarted.md

 RS.start();
 {% endhighlight %}

 `start()` method will launch Redis server (if it's dead), Rotor server and Turbine (database manager).
-For more information about Turbine, check out [this link](/server/turbine/).
+For more information about Turbine, check out [this link](https://github.com/efraespada/turbine/wiki).

-`databases` param defines a list of database names for load.
+`databases` param defines a list of database names for loading it.
 If any database doesn't exist, it will be created.
 ### Prepare Rotor Client
 Implement Rotor Core on **build.gradle** file.